 As an international student you must:

 You will explore in detail the English legal system, sources of law and the nature of law.
 This will include exploring sentencing, the roles of solicitors, barristers and judges and the origins of English law.
 You will learn about a range of interesting cases that have been used to develop the law and modern developments that have an impact on you today.
 You will also study three key areas of law: Criminal Law, Contract Law, and Tort Law.
+Topics within Criminal Law include: murder, manslaughter, GBH, ABH and defences such as self-defence and insanity.

 You will develop your ability to analyse and evaluate information.
 You will also learn how to apply knowledge to different legal scenarios and reach reasoned conclusions.
+Your skills of research, synthesis and presentation will be developed and you will have opportunities to develop skills relating to advocacy and negotiation.

 100% final exam